You’ve survived through to 2020 after a season of gorging out on sugar, fat and alcohol.

-You may spend too much time on the sofa reading Trek Addict and other blogs, and need a focus to get the lard off your butt and to get into trekking as opposed to just reading about it!
+You may spend too much time on the sofa reading, and need a focus to get the lard off your butt and to get into trekking as opposed to just reading about it!

 For someone who has probably added a few inches worth of cakes to their waistline this Christmas, to manage a big day-long trek in July or September you need to start training now.

 This is where you can do some taking from the charity in a way that may even keep you from needing their services in times to come.

 That is to say, in getting fit for a walk like that you could potentially avoid things like cancer and heart problems, let alone the mental health conditions that can come before or after them – or even the hospice care that comes from that lifestyle bringing your own life to a premature close.